AngelaVC/ask_data_science/README.md

 # What's next?
 The following things are on my TODO list:
-* Make my tweet generator more Markovian, keeping and using counts that help be to select best next words.
-  Right now it just does random selection out of all probabilities.
-* Overlap the trigrams for better intelligibility (rewrite transitions to take in pairs of words as key).
+* Create a sentence tokenizer -- this I could use to make a more natural ending to tweets and to have better n-grams that don't cross sentence-end.
+* Tweak the way that my generator selects the next word.
+Right now it selects two new words randomly based on current word trigram (but because repeats are in there it is operating Markovianly, if that's a word).
+But I have a couple of other ideas for how I might structure my selection.
 May need more text for this.
 * Compose a better end to my tweets, my first idea is to run my trigrams in reverse and after threshold switch to looking for sentence enders.
 * Implement code to start with a particular word.